owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

 ## Git Workflow

-- Git workflow: we use the Github Flow, with the modification.
+- Git workflow: we use the Github Flow.
   Tags are used to indicate which commit can be used in production.

 - The Main branch is always protected,